karthik2603-theBrogrammer/Kodikon2.0-Mirage/README.md

 ##Check out the Web App(Still in Development): https://kodikon2-0.vercel.app/

+##What Do We Do?
-Our Technology covers Automatic inventory management.
+We at Mirage cover Automatic inventory management.
 In response to low stock, Demand management occurs, the Selling Price is dynamically increased and at the same time a Mail to restock the same product is sent.
+We also cover Automatic product description after detecting the product via object Detection.